HMS Weymouth (1736): Loss

 Weymouth was recommissioned for active service on 10 June 1744, under the command of Captain Warwick Calmady.
 Calmady had recently transferred aboard from the sixth-rate HMS Lively which had been paid off at Spithead the previous day.
 He brought most of Lively's crew with him, as Weymouth was short-handed while in ordinary. the next four months were spent in fitting out Weymouth for action at sea.
 She put to sea on 18 November 1744 to join a squadron under vice-admiral Thomas Davers, which was escorting a merchant convoy destined for the Caribbean.

 On 17 February 1745, shortly before 01:00, Weymouth grounded after having sailed from English Harbour, Antigua on 13 February.
 All her guns and stores were removed, before Weymouth finally broke up on 22 February.
-Her commanding officer, Captain Warwick Calmady, was court-martialed over the loss on 18–19 February, and acquitted.
+Her commanding officer was court-martialed over the loss on 18–19 February, and acquitted.
 The pilot who was embarked on Weymouth was sentenced to two years at the Marshalsea prison.